On the Ramsey number of daisies II: Pre-processing

 \section{Pre-processing}

-As discussed in Subsection \ref{subsec:overview}, we now turn our focus to show that a simple daisy $H$ can be pre-processed in a smaller simple subdaisy $H'$ with the property that for every edge $X$ its petal $P$ is either a closed interval in $X$ or is part of the ``teeth" of a maximal comb in $X$.
+As discussed in Subsection \ref{subsec:overview}, we now turn our focus to show that a simple daisy $H$ can be pre-processed in a smaller simple subdaisy $H'$ with the property that for every edge $X$ with petal petal $P$ we have that either $P$ is a closed interval in $X$ or is part of the ``teeth" of a maximal comb in $X$.

 \begin{lemma} For any simple $(r,m,k)$-daisy $H$ with vertex set $V(H)\subseteq [2^N]$, $K_0<M<K_1$, $|K_0\cup K_1|=k$ and $|M|=m$, there exists a subset $M'\subseteq M$ of size $|M'|=\frac{1}{2}k^{-1/2}m^{1/2}$ such that the simple $(r,\frac{1}{2}k^{-1/2}m^{1/2},k)$-daisy $H'=H[K_0\cup M'\cup K_1]$ satisfies one of the following: \begin{enumerate} \item $M'$ is a closed interval in $V(H')$. \item There exists a maximal comb $I=A\cup B$ in $V(H')$ such that $M'\subseteq B$. \end{enumerate} \end{lemma}